open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/partial-evaluation-api.md

 In this support ticket application example, the list of tickets a user can see is determined by their role.

-Roles are provided to Enterprise OPA via `roles/data.json`, and the SQL tables contain tickets and assignees.
+Roles are provided to EOPA via `roles/data.json`, and the SQL tables contain tickets and assignees.

 ```mermaid
 erDiagram